griffithlab/immuno_gcp_wdl_manuscript/ManualReview_README.md

 >[!NOTE]
 > Give examples or figure out what to call these variants

 11. IGV review: This section is dedicated to the final stage for visually verifying the candidates of interest in IGV.
-Often this section functions as a conclusion for the immungenomics review.
-It details how many candidates were reviewed, which candidates got rejected, why certain candidates got rejected, and other interesting or concerning things of note from the case.
+Often this section functions as a conclusion for the immunogenomics review.
+It details how many candidates were reviewed, which candidates got rejected and why, and other interesting or concerning things of note from the case.

 We have created several scripts to aid in the generation of these lists of metrics

 #### Generating a Report to summarize QC Metrics

-> [!WARNING]
-> Deprecated once included into pVACseq/pipeline

 To generate a report evaluation of the case's basic QC metrics, run the following commands